jin-lao/jin-lao/README.md

 - 💪 Node 𒑰 Django 𒑰 Serverless 𒑰 PostgreSQL

 ### 🌱What I'm Learning
-- 🛠 AWS Cloud Serivces 𒑰 Serverless 𒑰 Terraform
+- 🛠 AWS Cloud Services 𒑰 Serverless 𒑰 Terraform
 - DevOps

 `Reach out to me to talk about possible opportunities, mentorship, collaborations and everything in between!`